When it feels like more of your packages are going missing than actually being delivered, you might have a porch pirate problem on your hands.

 3. Lay down a large old cloth

-Glitter gets messy, fast, and you don’t want to be the butt of the joke.
-Make sure you completely cover whatever surface you’re working on with a large, disused cloth to collect the spillage.
-Large plastic sheets, like bike covers, or disposable bin liners will also do the trick.
+Glitter gets messy, fast.Cover whatever surface you’re working on with a large, disused cloth to collect the spillage.
+Large plastic sheets or trash bags do the trick.

 4. Pour glitter into package

-Slowly and carefully pour plenty of glitter into the package.
-Since it won’t be ‘exploding’ on whoever is unlucky enough to open it (see the Advanced Glitter Trap below), put in as much as possible so that each corner of the package is filled.
+Slowly pour plenty of glitter into the package.
+Fill it as much as possible so that each corner of the package is packaged with glitter.

 5. Place on the porch and turn your security camera on

 Porch pirate traps aren’t just limited to glitter bombs.
 Here’s some other harmless and fun ways to deter repeat offenders from stealing packages left on your porch.